Skip to main content

 Introduction

 English Literary Studies 10 is a 2-credit course section in English Language Arts 10.
-You must complete this course sectionas well as one other 2-credit course section to meet the mandatory 4 credits necessary for graduation.
+You must complete this course section as well as one other 2-credit course section to meet the mandatory 4 credits necessary for graduation.
 Successful completion of this course is necessary to move on to English Studies 11.

-This course aims to challenge your ability to read and comprehend of different genres and forms of literature and writing.
-In this course you will be asked to define, explain, rationalize, critique, discuss, analyze, and summarize many readings.
+This course aims to challenge your ability to read and comprehend different genres and forms of literature and writing.
+In this course, you will be asked to define, explain, rationalize, critique, discuss, analyze, and summarize many readings.
 You will engage with stories, poetry and cinema from a variety of personal, social, and cultural backgrounds and perspectives.

 Where Does This Course Fit?